swisspol/XLFacility/README.md

 Archiving Log Messages
 ======================

-There are a couple ways to save persistently across app launches the log messages sent to XLFacility:
+There are a couple ways to save persistently across app relaunches the log messages sent to XLFacility:

-The simplest solution is to use `XLFileLogger` to save log message to a plain text file like this:
+The simplest solution is to use `XLFileLogger` to save log messages to a plain text file like this:
 ```objectivec
 XLFileLogger* fileLogger = [[XLFileLogger alloc] initWithFilePath:@"my-file.log" append:YES];
 fileLogger.minLogLevel = kXLLogLevel_Error;